Can We Change the Way Our Genes Behave and Pave the Way Forward for Childhood Obesity Prevention?

 - Sharp, G. C., D. A. Lawlor, R. C. Richmond, A. Fraser, A. Simpkin, M. Suderman, H. A. Shihab, O. Lyttleton, W. McArdle, S. M. Ring, T. R. Gaunt, G. Davey Smith, and C. L. Relton.
 2015.
 Maternal pre-pregnancy BMI

 and gestational weight gain, offspring DNA methylation and later offspring adiposity: Findings from the Avon Longitudinal Study of Parents and Children.
-Int J Epidemiol 44(4):1288-1304.
+International Journal of Epidemiology 44(4):1288-1304.

-- Wang, D., X. Liu, Y. Zhou, H. Xie, X. Hong, H. J. Tsai, G. Wang, R. Liu, X. Wang.
+- Wang, D., X. Liu, Y. Zhou, H. Xie, X. Hong, H. J. Tsai, G. Wang, R. Liu, and X. Wang.
 2012.
 Individual variation and longitudinal pattern of genome-wide DNA methylation from birth to the first two years of life.
-Epigenetics: Official journal of the DNA Methylation Society 7:594- 605.
+Epigenetics: Official Journal of the DNA Methylation Society 7:594- 605.

 - Whitaker, R. C., M. S. Pepe, J. A. Wright, K. D. Seidel, and W.H.
 Dietz.
 1998.
 Early adiposity rebound and the risk of adult obesity.
 Pediatrics 101:E5.